BusisiwePieterson/automate-loadbalancer-configuration/README.md

 # automate-loadbalancer-configuration

-In our last project we deployed two backend servers with a load balancer and distributed traffic across the webservers via the terminal.
-In this project we will be automating our previous project https://github.com/BusisiwePieterson/Nginx-Loadbalancer using Shell scripting.
+In our last project, we deployed two backend servers with a load balancer and distributed traffic across the web servers via the terminal.
+In this project, we will be automating our previous project https://github.com/BusisiwePieterson/Nginx-Loadbalancer using Shell scripting.

 With shell scripting, we can write scripts to automate tasks such as installing software packages, configuring systems, setting up network connections, and managing files and directories.
-This reduces the manual effort required to perform these tasks, which in turn saves time, improves efficiency ad reduces errors.
+This reduces the manual effort required to perform these tasks, which in turn saves time, improves efficiency, and reduces errors.

 ## Deploying and Configuring the Webservers